Hundreds Arrested During Nationwide Surge of Immigration Raids

 The DHS has confirmed that raids — or “targeted enforcement actions,” as ICE prefers to call them — have taken place in New York City, Atlanta, Chicago, and the Los Angeles metro area, as well as in North and South Carolina.
 Other reports from the media and from the immigration activist community indicate that raids have also been conducted in Texas, Florida, Kansas, and Northern Virginia.
 In Texas, the Mexican consulate in Austin said on Friday that 44 people had been detained by federal authorities in the state over two days.
 The circumstances surrounding those detentions are not clear.
 In Los Angeles, ICE announced on Friday that 160 foreign nationals had been arrested over the five day period and that 150 of them had criminal histories, five had final orders of removal or had been previously deported, and 37 had already been deported.
 An ICE official in Atlanta reported 200 arrests across Georgia and the Carolinas.
 The total national number of immigrants detained in the raids remains unknown, and the government won’t report that total until Monday, but it does seem clear that vast majority were adult men.

-So far, the operation has led to some organized protests, including ones on Thursday and Friday night in Los Angeles and on Friday night in New York:
+News of the raids, which followed the controversial arrest and deportation to Mexico of a 35-year-old mother of two on Wednesday, has already led to organized protests on Thursday and Friday night in Los Angeles and on Friday night in New York:

 Immigrants with high-level criminal backgrounds were already prioritized for deportation under the Obama Administration, which deported dramatically higher numbers of immigrants than any previous president.
 Late last month, President Trump signed an executive order expanding the classifications for prioritized deportation to such a point that every undocumented immigrant in the country could be targeted.